Planning applications submitted to Chichester District Council and the South Downs National Park Authority

 Fernhurst

-SDNP/19/02365/HOUS: Friday House, Square Drive, Kingsley Green.
-Demolition of garage and swimming pool.
-Erection of two storey side extension and first floor front extension above existing annexe.
-Alterations and additions to fenestration.

-SDNP/19/02718/LIS: Park View Cottage, 2 Church Road.
+SDNP/19/02717/HOUS: Park View Cottage, 2 Church Road.
 Demolition of existing conservatory and erection of replacement single storey rear extension with 1 no. roof lantern.
 Change of use of garage to habitable accommodation.
 Extension of garage in line with new extension with hip to gable end replacement.
-Alteration to fenestration including proposed front door in place of existing garage door with flat roof porch over.
+Alterations to fenestration including proposed front door in place of existing garage door with flat roof porch over.

 Funtington